dsent/bullet-addons/README.md

   - **Expand**: Expands all or some items in a list so their sub-items are visible without clicking on the parent item's handle.
 - [Telegram Instant View Template](src/telegram-iv/telegram-iv-readme.md)
-  A Telegram Instant View (IV) template (.tgiv rules file) for my site ([dsent.me](https://dsent.me)) that can be easily adapted for any Bullet / Notion article pages so links you post in Telegram chats get an "Instant View" button and open a fast, reader-friendly version.
-Includes optional per‑page Useful if you share long-form content from your Bullet-powered site to Telegram and want consistent previews.
+  A Telegram Instant View (IV) template (.tgiv rules file) for Bullet-powered sites so links you post in Telegram chats and channels get an "Instant View" button and open a fast, reader-friendly version.

+  Useful if you share long-form content from your Bullet-powered site to Telegram and want consistent previews.
 - [Miscellaneous Tools](src/tools/)
   This folder contains small, self-contained scripts I use to debug stuff.
 They are not intended for general